wangyu-ustc/USTC_QA_System/README.md

 When did former President Jiang visited USTC?<br>
 When didi former President Jiang Zemin inscribed for USTC?<br>
 When was statue of Guo Moruo constructed?<br>
-When did School of Physics Science of USTC founded?<br>
+When was School of Physics Science of USTC founded?<br>
-When did School of Mathematics Science of USTC founded?<br>
+When was School of Mathematics Science of USTC founded?<br>
-When did School of Computer Science of USTC founded?<br>
+When was School of Computer Science of USTC founded?<br>
-When did School of Information Science and Technology of USTC founded?<br>
+When was School of Information Science and Technology of USTC founded?<br>
-When did School of Chemistry of USTC founded?<br>
+When was School of Chemistry of USTC founded?<br>
-When did School of Earth and Space Sciences of USTC founded?<br>
+When was School of Earth and Space Sciences of USTC founded?<br>
-When did School of Engineering Science of USTC founded?<br>
+When was School of Engineering Science of USTC founded?<br>
-When did School of Gifted Young of USTC founded?<br>
+When was School of Gifted Young of USTC founded?<br>
-When did School of Humanities and Social Science of USTC founded?<br>
+When was School of Humanities and Social Science of USTC founded?<br>
-When did School of Lift Sciences of USTC founded?<br>
+When was School of Lift Sciences of USTC founded?<br>
-When did School of Management of USTC founded?<br>
+When was School of Management of USTC founded?<br>
-When did School of Public Affairs of USTC founded?<br>
+When was School of Public Affairs of USTC founded?<br>
-When did School of Software Engineering of USTC founded?<br>
+When was School of Software Engineering of USTC founded?<br>

 ### Which Question
 Which city was USTC founded in? <br>